zhlli1/Customer-Purchase-Prediction-/README.md

-The more details can be checked in shutterfly.ipynb.
+The more details can be checked in shutterfly.ipynb or shutterfly.html.